bailey27/cppcryptfs/README.md

 Case Sensitivity
 -----
 Windows filesystems are not case-sensitive, but they are case-preserving.
-The gocryptfs filesystem with encrypted filenames is case-senstitive.
+The gocryptfs filesystem with encrypted file names is case-senstitive.

 The way the file name encryption works means that if you create a file as Foo.txt and then try to open it as foo.txt, it will not be found (unless the new "Case insensitive" setting is on).
 However, on a regular Windows filesystem, it would be found.
 This is not normally a problem because files are usually opened using the same case that was